milosmrda/elementary-panel-logomark/README.md

 # elementary-panel-logomark

-Replace the "Applications" text in the panel with the elementary OS logo.
+Replace the "Applications" text in the panel with the elementary OS logo/icon.

 <img src="example.png" width="250">